A Story on Mental Toughness

 Secondly, we need self-discipline so that we can focus on our goals even in the face of challenges.

 Third and fourth, we need a high level of motivation and strong willpower to push us forward and to make us stay on the right track.
 Positive self-talk gives us the encouragement to move forward.

 We Must Be Fully Committed

 Fifth, commitment to remain moving forward.
-We can have small steps towards success but that won’t help even a little bit if you do not follow those steps with massive effort.
+We can have small steps towards success, but that won’t help even a little bit if you do not follow those steps with massive effort.
 Small steps do not mean small effort.

 Our mental toughness grows stronger through the passing of time.
-Remember to start with small steps by doing something that makes you feel a little uncomfortable, then put in massive action – small steps doesn’t mean little or no action.
+Remember to start with small steps by doing something that makes you feel a little uncomfortable, then put in massive action – small steps don’t mean little or no action.
 Eventually, with more experience, you will gain more knowledge and understanding that can help you get through life’s toughest challenge